ryderGriff/ryderGriff.github.io/tableau.md

 ## Personal Work

 Here are two graphs made from tweets that used #BLM in between 7/18 - 7/23.
-The data was collected through https://bbspring.shinyapps.io/App24/ , a tool that was suggested to me by my professor.
+The data was collected through [an interactive Twitter USA data map] (https://bbspring.shinyapps.io/App24/), a tool that was suggested to me by my professor.

 The two tables show which users in the span of 5 days that I collected data from used #BLM and compares that to their following.
 I filtered the table to 3 or more tweets to keep it to a reasonable amount of columns.
 I find this data interesting because it highlights who specifically is talking about that and how large each user's initial network is in terms of their following.
 4 users stand out in terms of following and their account sizes are between roughly 63,000 and 202,000.